dimmonn/gameBox/README.md

 ```
 com.local.boxes.GameTest.tenMSimulationWithAlgorithm
 ```
-it compares return value produced by algorithm and game simulation 10M times
+it compares return value calculated by algorithm to the one game simulation produces it runs 10M times
 ### DEMO

 Algorithm demo